 And one last idea (well … two)...

 - For those who have already introduced Lead Simply to their leadership teams, you could follow up that introduction with a quick discussion like the one above; suggesting it as, “Something we can first Model ourselves as leaders … regular self-evaluation and reflection.
 And then, we can introduce it to our teams so we all can enjoy more of this experience we call life.”
 (That might be a bit dramatic for some.
 Work it how you’d like.
 But, consider keeping the ‘enjoy more’ as a more inspiring and less cliché corporate message.)

 - For those about to introduce Lead Simply to their leadership teams, you could include this message at the same time and then include the pocket card as a bookmark in each book.

-I’ll tell you.
-We eat here by creating these messages for you and we still need to remind ourselves of our personal need for solid and ongoing reinforcement (that never, ever ends).
+Our team here eats by creating these messages for you and we still need to remind ourselves of our personal need for solid and ongoing reinforcement ... that never, ever ends.

 Regarding the ‘wherever we might find ourselves’ statement in the meeting script…

-Not everyone is comfortable bringing this fact forward but the likelihood of a team member staying on the team forever is pretty small.
-Letting your people know you’re sharing this for their improvement no matter where they are in the future, should be more inspiring than if you make it about only you and the organization.
+Not everyone is comfortable talking about this but the likelihood of a team member staying on the team forever is pretty small.
+Letting your people know you’re sharing this for their improvement no matter where they are in the future, is likely more inspiring than if you make it about only you and the organization.
 (How good will it be when you’re remembered as a better part of someone else’s career?)

 Regarding using time during the workday for the review…